Ar-Ray-code/darknet_ros_fp16/README.md

 ...
 ```

-In the future, we are considering automatic detection of GPU architecture.
+In the future, I'm considering automatic detection of GPU architecture.

 ## Demo